build-trust/ockam/documentation/guides/rust/get-started/02-worker/README.md

 This struct:
 * Must implement the `ockam::Worker` trait.
 * Must have the `#[ockam::worker]` attribute on the Worker trait implementation
-* Must define two associated types `Context` and `Message`
-  * The `Context` type is usually set to `ockam::Context` which is provided by the node implementation.
-  * The `Message` type must be set to the type of message the worker wishes to handle.
+* Must define an associated type `Message`, the type of message the worker wishes to handle.
+* Generally, the trait implementation should be done generically over `NodeContext`, the node implementation's `Context` type.

 For a new `Echoer` worker, create a new file at `src/echoer.rs` in your [hello_ockam](../../#setup) project.
 We're creating this inside the `src`